Wildlife of Japan: Mammals

 About 130 species of land mammal occur in Japan.
 The largest of these are the two bears.
 The Ussuri brown bear (Ursus arctos), the largest land animal in Japan, is found in Hokkaidō, where it plays an important role in the culture of the Ainu people.
 The Asian black bear (Ursus thibetanus) inhabits mountainous areas in Honshū, Kyūshū and Shikoku.
-Smaller carnivores include the red fox (Vulpes vulpes), raccoon dog (Nyctereutes procyonoides) and Japanese marten (Martes melampus).
+Smaller carnivores include the red fox (Vulpes vulpes), Japanese raccoon dog (Nyctereutes viverrinus) and Japanese marten (Martes melampus).
 There are two wild cats in Japan: the leopard cat (Prionailurus bengalensis) of mainland Asia occurs on Tsushima Island while the Iriomote cat (Prionailurus iriomotensis) is unique to the island of Iriomote.

 Grazing mammals include the sika deer (Cervus nippon), Japanese serow (Capricornis crispus) and Japanese boar (Sus scrofa leucomystax).
 Among Japan's most famous mammals is the Japanese macaque (Macaca fuscata), the world's most northerly monkey.

 Marine mammals include the sea otter (Enhydra lutris), dugong (Dugong dugon), finless porpoise (Neophocaena phocaenoides) and Steller's sea lion (Eumetopias jubatus).

-The extinct elephant Palaeoloxodon naumanni and giant deer Sinomegaceros yabei also formerly inhabited Honshu.
-Two wolf species found in Japan, the Hokkaido wolf (Canis lupus hattai) and Honshū wolf (Canis lupus hodophylax), went extinct in 1889 and 1905, respectively.
+The extinct elephant Palaeoloxodon naumanni, giant deer Sinomegaceros yabei and cave lions (Panthera spelaea) also formerly inhabited the main islands of the archipelago.
+Two wolf subspecies found in Japan, the Hokkaido wolf (Canis lupus hattai) and Honshū wolf (Canis lupus hodophylax), went extinct in 1889 and 1905, respectively.